 As my son completed the neuropsychological evaluation, the doctor pulled me aside.

 “It’s difficult for us to get a full picture of his attention issues.
 He has learning accommodations in place that make things easy for him, but don’t work in the context of this test.”

 I took a deep breath.
 Then I took another deep breath and a sip of coffee.
 Then I replied.

 “The accommodations we have in place do not make learning easy for him.
-It makes learning possible for him.
-I assure you, he is one of the hardest working kids I have ever seen.“
+They make learning possible for him.
+I assure you, he is one of the hardest working kids I have ever seen.”

 She waved me off.
 “You know what I mean.
 He is receiving so much help.
 The learning accommodations you have in place are a little unfair to the rest of the children who have to do all the work.
 And our test is based on him being held to that same standard so we can measure the deficits.”

 She continued, “My concern is that he clearly has ADHD, but the educational portion of the testing will not reflect it.”

 I took a final sip of coffee and smiled.
 My interpretation?
 What we are doing is working for my son.

 In my experience, it is a common misconception that accommodated and/or modified learning for children with learning differences is somehow giving them an unfair advantage over other children.